 School Projects, Handouts, and Office Photos

 Many offices use laser and inkjet printers for tasks like printing and scanning.
-A laser printing works well for classroom photos.
+Laser printing works well for classroom photos.
 It’s also good for presentation images and training materials.
 Use paper meant for laser printing.
 Avoid inkjet-only paper for the best results.

 | Photo Type | Laser Printer Performance |